 We will continue to review applications completed after these deadlines as space allows.

 Required from all:

-Due to the limited availability of SAT and ACR testing opportunities during the COVID-19 pandemic, Bryn Athyn College has made these tests optional for Fall 2021 admission.
+We are test optional for Fall 2021 and Fall 2022 admission.
+Due to ongoing reduced availability of SAT and ACT testing opportunities during the COVID-19 pandemic, Bryn Athyn College has made these tests optional for admission through Fall 2022.
 No decision has been made yet about future terms.
-We will revisit this policy for 2022 and beyond in the near future.
+We will revisit this policy for 2023 and beyond as the situation allows.

 - If you select that you would not like us to consider your test scores, we will review your application for admission and scholarship awards based on your high school transcript, essay, recommendation, and other supporting documents without consideration of your standardized (SAT/ACT) test scores.

 - Students accepted through test-optional admission are strongly encouraged to send their SAT or ACT scores (if available) after they have decided to enroll and deposited.
-These scores will not have an effect on your admission nor scholarship, but will assist us with your course placement.
+These scores will not have an effect on your admission or your scholarship, but will assist us with your course placement.